Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 With this collection of specializations we can canonically associate a finite collection of graded limit groups (which is the Zariski closure of the collection).
 We view each of these (finitely many) limit groups, as graded with respect to the parameter subgroup $<q,a>$.
 We associate with each such limit group its graded taut Makanin-Razborov diagram, and with each resolution in the diagram we associate its (graded) completion.

 We continue as we did in assigning a finite collection of limit groups with the sets $B_1(Term) \setminus B_2(Term)$.
 At each step we first collect all the test sequences for which there exists an extra rigid or strictly solid specialization of one of the terminal limit groups $Term_1,\ldots,Term_{b}$ or of one of the terminal limit groups of the resolutions that are associated with $Term$ and $Term_1,\ldots,Term_b$, i.e., a rigid or strictly solid specialization which is distinct from the rigid and strictly solid families that are specified by the specializations of the test sequence.
 We analyze the obtained collection of sequences of specializations using the analysis that is used in the construction of (graded) formal limit groups in section 3 in [Se2].

-Then we collect all the specializations for which the extra rigid or strictly solid specialization collapses, i.e., is not rigid nor strictly solid or it belongs to the rigid and strictly solid families that are specified by the given specializations, analyze the obtained collection using the analysis that is used in the general step of the sieve procedure, and finally continue to the next step only with those (graded) resolutions that are not graded closures of the completions we have started the current step with.
+Then we collect all the specializations for which the extra rigid or strictly solid specialization collapses, i.e., is not rigid nor strictly solid or it belongs to the rigid and strictly solid families that are specified by the given specializations, analyze the obtained collection using the analysis that is used in the general step of the sieve procedure, and finally continue to the next step only with those (graded) resolutions that are not graded closures of the completions that we have started the current step with.
 By the termination of the sieve procedure (theorem 22 in [Se6]), the obtained procedure terminates after finitely many steps.

 The procedures that we used so far, that are associated with the sets $B_1(Term_i) \setminus B_2(Term_i)$, and the sets $B_3(Term_i) \setminus B_4(Term_i)$, $i=1,\ldots,s$, construct finitely many graded completions that are associated with the definable set we have started with, $L(p,q)$.
 These are the graded completions with which we have started each procedure, and the completions and closures of the completions of the developing resolutions that are constructed in each step of the terminating iterative procedures (see the general step of the sieve procedure in [Se6], for the construction of the developing resolution).